Amol-Bodhare/Quote-Machine-Back-end-Server/README.md

-# aws-ec2-nodejs-quote-machine
+# Quote Machine - Backend Server
-Quote Machine back-end node.js server hosted on AWS Ec2 instance
+  This project is designed to allow you to create a server endpoint which listens for API requests from client-side applications.
+This project is developed using Node.js, Express.js, Mongoose, and Amazon Web Services(EC2 instance and DynamoDB).